 - Fast food

-- Food coloring: Watch for propylene glycol, glycerin, Polysorbate 80
+- Food coloring and food dyes: Watch for propylene glycol, glycerin, Polysorbate 80

 - Fried onions in cans